-Key Elements of the NPRM
+Key Elements of the Final Rule

-- This rulemaking proposes to relax the volatility requirements for gasoline sold in the Louisiana parishes as described above, during the summer ozone season which runs from June 1 to September 15 of each year.
-Specifically, this NPRM proposes to amend the federal RVP gasoline standard for 11 Louisiana parishes from 7.8 psi to 9.0 psi provided at 40 CFR 80.27(a)(2). - This rulemaking is in response to an April 10, 2017 request from Louisiana to relax the federal summertime gasoline volatility requirements for the 11 parishes.
-Louisiana has also requested that EPA relax summertime gasoline volatility requirements for the 5-parish Baton Rouge area, and EPA will address that request in a separate rulemaking at a later date. - Relaxing the volatility requirements for gasoline sold in the 11 Louisiana parishes could be beneficial because this action could improve the fungibility of gasoline in the Area.
-If this proposed rulemaking becomes final and effective, the gasoline sold in the 11 parishes can be identical to the fuel sold now in most of the rest of Louisiana.
-For motorists, the change in summertime gasoline volatility specifications would be virtually unnoticed.
+- This rulemaking relaxes the volatility requirements for gasoline sold in the Louisiana parishes as described above, during the summer ozone season which runs from June 1 to September 15 of each year.
+Specifically, this final rule amends the federal RVP gasoline standard for 11 Louisiana parishes from 7.8 psi to 9.0 psi provided at 40 CFR 80.27(a)(2). - This rulemaking is in response to an April 10, 2017 request from Louisiana to relax the federal summertime gasoline volatility requirements for the 11 parishes.
+Louisiana has also requested that EPA relax summertime gasoline volatility requirements for the 5-parish Baton Rouge area, and EPA will address that request in a separate rulemaking at a later date.

+• Relaxing the volatility requirements for gasoline sold in the 11 Louisiana parishes may be beneficial because this action has the potential to improve the fungibility of gasoline in the area.
+Once this rule becomes effective, the summertime gasoline sold in the 11 parishes can be identical to the fuel sold in most of the rest of Louisiana.
+For motorists, the change in summertime gasoline volatility specifications should be virtually unnoticed.